-- Turn all cell phones off or put on silent mode during class. - Treat others around you with patience and respect. - Make every attempt to arrive to class on time to avoid disturbing others around you. - Please use the restroom before taking an exam. - If you have a special circumstance (need to leave class early, etc) please send me an e-mail to let me know. - Cell phones should be put away during exams or quizzes.
+- Turn all cell phones off or put on silent mode during class. - As soon as class begins, please put away newspapers and cell phone games. - Treat others around you with patience and respect. - Make every attempt to arrive to class on time to avoid disturbing others around you. - Please use the restroom before taking an exam. - If you have a special circumstance (need to leave class early, etc) please send me an e-mail to let me know. - Cell phones should be put away during exams or quizzes.